hanno-meister/synalinks/docs/Code Examples/Basics/First Steps.md

 print(synalinks.__version__)
 ```

+or use `uv run synalinks --version`

-Or just create a new project using the following command:
+Now create a new project using the following command:

 ```shell
 uv run synalinks init
 ```

+This will setup a template project ready to work on.

 Synalinks use a global context to ensure that each variable/module
 have a unique name.
 Clear it at the beginning of your scripts to